petershin/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/understanding-pages/other-page-types.md

 ## Link to URL

 The Link to URL option adds a link to the provided URL.
 This can be an external page or a link across sites in the same Liferay Portal instance.

+## Collection Pages

+Collection pages are pages that are linked to a collection.
+These pages simplify the process of displaying and personalizing collections.
+See [Displaying Collections](../../../content-authoring-and-management/collections-and-collection-pages/about-collections-and-collection-pages.md#displaying-collections) for more information.